vguillou/activable-mixin/README.md

 Here are all the new callbacks they can implement :
 * **willActivate** (only for children of `core-animated-pages`) :
 Called before the transition when the child is selected.
-Useful to handle page initialization before your element gets visible.
+Useful to handle initialization before your element gets visible.

 * **activated** :